Farmlabs/farmlabs.cc/FAOKsprint.md

 ## Open Sessions (General Meeting and Discussion)

+### Gustavo Magalhães

+* looking at this ecossystem from a business model generation perspective
+* How will it relate to data and manage data

 ### Diogo Morais (Creative Commons PT)

 * the concept of multipliers (powerful stakeholders);